splunk/public-o11y-docs/gdi/opentelemetry/legacy-otel-mappings.md

 While the mapping impact report highlights items that need revising because they use legacy syntax or conventions, it also pairs those items with the OTel-based metrics and dimensions that you can use as substitutes for them.

-In other words, the mapping transition impact report helps take guesswork out of migration tasks.
 ## OpenTelemetry values and their legacy equivalents

 Refer to the following table for OpenTelemetry values and their legacy equivalents: